-Dirt and mud can seep into the upper and act as an abrasive from the inside out drying and cracking materials unseen.
-To remove this silent boot killer, apply a water-based cleaner such as Nixwax Footwear Cleaning Gel, all over the cleaned surfaces, use a dabbing motion to clean.
+Dirt and mud can seep into the upper and act as an abrasive from the inside out drying and cracking materials.
+To remove this silent boot killer, apply a water-based cleaner (such as Nixwax Footwear Cleaning Gel), all over the cleaned surfaces, use a dabbing motion to clean.
 The cleaner will remove embedded dirt particles and prepare shoes for re-waterproofing.

 Tip: All the visible dirt should have been removed in the last 2 steps so if the cleaning gel brush is getting dirty go back a step and clean with a brush or cloth further.

 When the cleaning gel is fully applied wash off with warm water.

 Tip: Be sure to clean the linings of your boots with a warm damp cloth after each use as well.
 Salt from perspiration can pass into the lining rapidly destroying the leather making it dry and cracked.

-At this point, if using HS12 cream leave the Leather boots to dry naturally while if using a water-based proofer, reproof straight away.
+At this point, if using HS12 cream leave the Leather boots to dry naturally.
+If using a water-based proofer, reproof straight away.

 Tip: When drying naturally, the boots need to be dry to the touch.
 Make sure you dry boots in a well-ventilated airy location away from any strong heat sources.

-Apply Nikwax or Scarpa Re-Proofer to Fabric Boots when wet, dab in all the nooks and crannies you’ve just taken so long to clean!
+Apply Nikwax to Fabric Boots when wet, dab in all the nooks and crannies you’ve just taken so long to clean!